apache/geode-native/examples/cpp/sslputget/README.md

     $ ./startserver.sh
     ```

-3. Execute `cpp-sslputget ./ClientSslKeys/`
+3. Execute (for Bash)

+     `./cpp-sslputget ./ClientSslKeys/`

-   For Windows:
+   Or, for Windows:

      `<build-type>/cpp-sslputget ./ClientSslKeys (where <build-type> = Debug or Release)`

-   Expec the following output:
+   Expect the following output:

+    ```
     Storing id and username in the region
-       Getting the user info from the region
-       rtimmons = Robert Timmons
+    Getting the user info from the region rtimmons = Robert Timmons
     scharles = Sylvia Charles
+    ```

 4. Run the `stopserver` script to gracefully shutdown the Geode cluster.